yugabyte/yugabyte-db/docs/content/latest/architecture/2dc-deployments.md

 ### 3. Fetch and handle changes from source cluster

 The *sink replication consumer* continuously performs a `GetCDCRecords()` RPC call to fetch updates (which returns a `GetCDCRecordsResponsePB`).
 The source cluster sends a response that includes a list of update messages that need to be replicated, if any.
 Optionally, it also includes a list of IP addresses of new nodes in the source cluster in case tablets have moved.
-An example of the response message is shown below.
+An example of the response message is shown here:

 ![Response message from source cluster](/images/architecture/cdc-2dc/fetch-and-handle-from-source.png)

-As shown in the figure above, each update message has a corresponding **document key** (denoted by the `document_key_1` field in the figure above), which the *sink replication consumer* uses to locate the owning tablet leader on the sink cluster.
+Each update message has a corresponding **document key** (denoted by the `document_key_1` field in the figure above), which the *sink replication consumer* uses to locate the owning tablet leader on the sink cluster.
 The update message is routed to that tablet leader, which handles the update request.
 For details on how this update is handled, see [transactional guarantees](#transactional-guarantees) below.

 {{< note title="Note" >}}